bangerth/helmholtz/readme.md

 separated by semicolons, and the components of the points are separated by commas.

-The second block describes where to find the mechanical properties of the medium.
-All parameters are given in SI units. `Wave speed loss tangent` is dimensionless (or, more precisely, has the units of a geometric angle) and is interpreted in degrees.
+The second block describes where to find the frequency-dependent mechanical properties of the medium.
+All parameters are given in SI units.
+The detailed format of this file is discussed below.

 The third block describes the frequencies that should be computed.
 There are three possibilities for this parameter: